lfknudsen/scar/README.md

 # scar
-An interpreter for a small programming language which I've dubbed "Scar".
+A work-in-progress interpreter for a small programming language which I've dubbed "Scar".

 ## The Language
 Scar is a small, statically-typed language with pass-by-value function calls.